RocketChat/docs-old/guides/rocket-chat-apps/zoom.md

 * Go to "Develop" at the top of the screen and select "Build app" in the menu
 * Choose the "JWT" type and hit "Create"
 * Enter a name for the app and hit "Create"
-* Enter the Company Name and Developer Contact Information for your app and then hit "Continue".
+* Enter the Company Name and Developer Contact Information for your app and then hit "Continue"
-* At the App Credentials tab page, _get the app's API Key and API Secret_.
+* At the App Credentials tab page, _get the app's API Key and API Secret_

 ### Step 2: Configure the Slash command at Rocket.Chat

 * Go to the settings of the Zoom App in **Administration &gt; Apps &gt; Zoom**
-* Place the API Key and API Secret at their respective fields and save.
+* Place the API Key and API Secret at their respective fields and save

 ## Usage